bedita/docs/source/glossary.rst

     folder
-        Folders are special :ref:`bedita-objects` used to create tree structures.
+        A folder is a special :term:`object` used to create tree structures.
 The concept is similar to folders in computer filesystems.
 In a :term:`project` you may have multiple folder trees, hence multiple root folders.
 Each folder, that is not a root folder, has one and only one parent folder.
 Other object types can instead have more than one parent folder (multifiling).

     json api